Kuupik Kleist

-Jakob Edvard Kuupik Kleist (born 31 March 1958) is a Greenlandic politician who served as the fourth prime minister of Greenland between 2009 and 2013.
+Jakob Edvard Kuupik Kleist (born 31 March 1958) is a Greenlandic politician who served as the prime minister of Greenland between 2009 and 2013.
 A member of the Inuit Ataqatigiit party, he was the first prime minister not affiliated with Siumut.

 Since 2018, he has served as the first chairman of the Arctic Indigenous Film Fund.

 Early life and career

 Kleist was born on 31 March 1958 to a Danish telegraphist and a Greenlandic mother in Qullissat on Disko Island, and was raised by his aunt and uncle.
 He attended primary school in Qullissat from 1966 until 1972 when the mining town was abandoned and then he attended lower secondary school in Sisimiut until 1975.
 When he was 17, he was sent to Denmark, alone and with no prior knowledge of Danish.
 He attended the Birkerød State School in Denmark from 1975 to 1978.
 Kleist graduated from Roskilde University in 1983 with a master's degree in social work (socionom).
 He taught journalism in Nuuk from 1988 to 1991.